Construction of the Second Avenue Subway: 2016–present: Second phase

-Preparations
+Preparations and preliminary work

 In March 2016, the MTA began advertising Requests for Proposals (RFP) for three new contracts for the second phase, which were planned to be awarded in summer 2016.
 In April 2016, the MTA and the State of New York reached a deal to restore funding to Phase 2, with a total of $1.035 billion allocated. $535 million will be used to undertake preliminary construction work, such as relocating utilities, and for the design of the project, and to address environmental problems.
 The next $500 million would be used to prepare work for tunneling and station construction.
 On October 18, 2016, the de Blasio administration announced a rezoning plan for East Harlem.
 The plan would alter special transit zoning created in the 1970s for the Second Avenue Subway.
 Incentives would be offered to integrate subway infrastructure into new buildings.
 This is meant to improve pedestrian conditions adjacent to ventilation buildings.
 There would be three Special Transit Land Use (TA) districts; one for the area of the 106th Street station, one for the area of the 116th Street station, and one for the area of the Harlem–125th Street station.
 On November 21, 2016, the MTA requested that the Phase 2 project be entered into the Project Development phase under the Federal Transit Administration's New Starts program.
-On December 15, several elected officials for the area announced that they were seeking $6 billion of funding for Phase 2 of the line, including $2 billion from the federal government.
-These officials wished to secure funding from the presidential administration of Barack Obama before Obama's term ended on January 20, 2017.
-In their request for funding, they cited that they wanted to avoid an uncertain response from the administration of Donald Trump and start construction on Phase 2 as soon as possible.
-The FTA granted this request in late December 2016.
-Under the approved plan, the MTA would complete an environmental reevaluation by 2018, receive funding by 2020, and open Phase 2 between 2027 and 2029.
-On May 24, 2017, the MTA Board approved an amendment to the 2015–2019 Capital Program, and as part of it, the funding allocated to Phase 2 was increased by $700 million to a total of $1.735 billion.
-This would allow for a near-term 30 percent match per Full Funding Grant Agreement process.